AI is here to stay - or it can help us achieve so many things.

 Can these AI tools replace dedicated competitive intelligence platforms?

-While these AI tools are powerful for analysis and content creation, they lack specialized features like real-time competitor email tracking, cross-channel monitoring, and industry benchmarks that dedicated platforms provide.
+Not really -- they lack specialized features like real-time competitor email tracking, cross-channel monitoring, and industry benchmarks that dedicated platforms provide.

 Which tool should I choose if I only need competitor analysis, not content creation?